ikizir/HohhaDynamicXOR/README.md

 The shameless "supposes", he obtained 1000 "key crc" AND "the salt" AND "the plaintext".
 Key CRC, as named, is the 32 bit cyclic redundancy checksum of the bytes on the key: Key CRC "is" the key!

-Shameless also suppose that he "intercepted" Salt: What salt are we talking about?
+Shameless also "supposes" that he "intercepted" Salt: Which salt are we talking about?
 If we talk about the "original salt value", it is part of the key: It "is" the key!
 From scientific point of view, "considering already having a value in the key" is "bullshit".
 From humanitarian way, it is being shameless.